-Subject had been living in the Twin Cities, in Minnesota, for 10 years prior to the recording.
+The subject had been living in the Twin Cities, in Minnesota, for 10 years prior to the recording.

 OTHER INFLUENCES ON SPEECH:

-Subject was born and raised in a predominately Italian neighborhood in Chicago, Illinois.
+The subject was born and raised in a predominately Italian neighborhood in Chicago, Illinois.
 He lived in Chicago and the surrounding areas for 40 years before moving to Minnesota.
 In addition to working as a certified financial planner, he also acts in local theaters.

 RECORDED BY: Joseph Papke